axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 When the auction ends, the bidder with the highest bid wins.
 The winning bid is the price of the domain.

-The winner receives the domain and is exempt from renewal fees for the first year.
+The winner receives the domain and is exempt from paying the renewal fee for the first year.
 After winning the domain, the owner can extend its registration.

 In RNS, auctioned domains are listed as follows: